 Always have enough water

-This is not to underestimate.
+This is not to be underestimated.
 Many stages are very long, we’re talking up to 20 kilometers with absolutely nothing in between.
 Never forget to carry water.
 And whenever you stop for a break, if there’s a water source, refill your bottle.

 Allow yourself a shortcut if needed